andredesousa/spring-postgres-testcontainers/README.md

 ## Debugging

 You can debug the source code, add breakpoints, inspect variables and view the application's call stack.
-Also, you can use the IDE for debugging the source code, unit, integration and smoke tests.
+Also, you can use the IDE for debugging the source code, unit and integration tests.
-These functionalities are provided natively or using **Spring Boot DevTools**.

 You can customize the [log verbosity](https://docs.gradle.org/current/userguide/logging.html#logging) of gradle tasks using the `-i` or `--info` flag.

+This project includes [Swagger](https://swagger.io/).
+To get a visual representation of the interface and send requests for testing purposes go to <http://localhost:8080/swagger-ui.html>.

 ## Reference Documentation